-They married King Eirik's daughter, from the West.
-Ragnhild, to Arnfin, a son of Thorfin Hausakljufer; and as soon as Eirik's sons went away, Thorfin took the earldom again over the Orkney Islands.
+King Harald Gormson ruled over Denmark at that time.
+He took it much amiss that King Hakon had made war in his dominions, and the report went that he would take revenge; but this did not take place so soon.
+When Gunhild and her sons heard there was enmity between Denmark and Norway, they began to turn their course from the West.
+They married King Eirik's daughter, Ragnhild, to Arnfin, a son of Thorfin Hausakljufer; and as soon as Eirik's sons went away, Thorfin took the earldom again over the Orkney Islands.
 Gamle Eirikson was somewhat older than the other brothers, but still he was not a grown man.
 When Gunhild and her sons came from the westward to Denmark, they were well received by King Harald.
 He gave them great fiefs in his kingdom, so that they could maintain themselves and their men very well.
 He also took Harald Eirikson to be his foster-son, set him on his knee, and thereafter he was brought up at the Danish king's court.
-Eirik's sons went out on viking expeditions as soon as they were old enough, and gathered property, ravaging all around in the East sea.
+Some of Eirik's sons went out on viking expeditions as soon as they were old enough, and gathered property, ravaging all around in the East sea.
 They grew, up quickly to be handsome men, and far beyond their years in strength and perfection.
 Glum Geirason tells of one of them in the Grafeld song:-

 "I've heard that, on the Eastland coast, Great victories were won and lost.
-The king, whose hand is ever graced With gift to skald, his banner placed On, and still on; while, midst the play Of swords, sung sharp his good sword's sway, As strong in arm as free of gold, He thinn'd the ranks of warriors bold."
+The king, whose hand is ever graced With gift to skald, his banner placed On, and still on; while, midst the Play Of swords, sung sharp his good sword's sway, As strong in arm as free of gold, He thinn'd the ranks of warriors bold."

 Then Eirik's sons turned northwards with their troops to Viken and marauded there; but King Trygve kept troops on foot with which he met them, and they had many a battle, in which the victory was sometimes on one side, and sometimes on the other.

 Sometimes Eirik's sons plundered in Viken, and sometimes Trygve in Sealand and Halland.